Are you helping to look after and support a loved one who is an adult.

 Self-referral service for informal carers

-CPFT's Psychological Wellbeing team has launched a new self-referral service.
+CPFT's NHS Cambridgeshire & Peterborough Talking Therapies team has launched a new self-referral service.
 Carers can self-refer online here or by telephoning 0300 300 0055.
 Alternatively, they can discuss a referral with their GP.
 The team offers short-term, evidence-based psychological treatment for common mental health difficulties, such as stress, anxiety, low mood and depression.
 All the treatments on offer are recommended by The National Institute for Health and Care Excellence (NICE).
+Further information can be found on the webiste: NHS Cambridgeshire & Peterborough Talking Therapies

 Organisations responsible for supporting carers